ZhuChaoY/R-GCN/README.md

 # R-GCN
-An implementation of R-GCN for entity classification task by tensorflow
+An implementation of R-GCN for entity classification task by tensorflow.

 # Reference
 **R-GCN**: Modeling Relational Data with Graph Convolutional Networks (https://github.com/MichSchli/RelationPrediction)